Join 20000+ Happy Users Who Use Location Weather to Show Weather Forecasts

 Step 5: Publish and Embed the Shortcode

-- Once you’ve done everything, just hit the Publish button.
+• Once you’ve completed everything, click the Publish button.

 Final Thoughts